LTUC/Prep-Install-MongoDB-guide-301/README.md

   4. Start mongo console.
     `mongo`

-* When you do a repair and see this error " exception in initAndListen: NonExistentPath: Data directory /data/db not found " in this case, you shoud do the following:
+* When you do a repair and find this error " exception in initAndListen: NonExistentPath: Data directory /data/db not found " in this case, you shoud do the following:
   1. Make a directory to store data:
   `mkdir -p data/db`